bluerange-io/bluerange-mesh/README.md

 - **Refactored**: A lot.
 - **Bugfixes**: Countless
 - **Watchdog**: Basic Watchdog implementation, including Safe boot mode.
+- **Fast packet splitting**: Packets are now splitted using WRITE_CMD which allows a lot more throughput over the mesh

 There is currently not much documentation available for this release, so contact us if anything is not clear.